 “In theory, native bacteria are already maximally adapted to the luminal environment,” Zarrinpar said.
 “Thereby bypassing nearly all the barriers to engraftment and making them an ideal chassis for therapeutic delivery.”

-single treatment, Zarrinpar said the engineered native bacteria engrafted throughout the gut for the lifetime of the treated mice, retained functionality and induced improved blood glucose response for months.
-The researchers also demonstrated that similar bacterial engineering can be done in human native
+After a single treatment, Zarrinpar said the engineered native bacteria engrafted throughout the gut for the lifetime of the treated mice, retained functionality and induced improved blood glucose response for months.
+The researchers also demonstrated that similar bacterial engineering can be done in human native E. coli.

 “This work is an exciting step in demonstrating that live bacterial therapeutics can be used for treating or possibly even curing chronic conditions,” said the study’s first author Baylee Russell, now a graduate student at Harvard University.